Why different

 • Knowledge graph turns recall into "who's connected to what" instead of keyword guesses.

-• Per-task LLM routing with cost caps and Ollama auto-detect.
+• Per-task LLM routing with cost caps and a fully local option for sensitive work — no surprise token bills.

 • Guided setup and self-repair paths so non-technical users rarely need a terminal.